Preventive vs. Predictive Maintenance: What’s the Difference?

 When to Use Preventive vs. Predictive Maintenance

 Both preventive and predictive maintenance have their pros and cons, and sometimes, it makes sense to use one over the other.
+But the right answer depends on your operation’s maturity, budget and equipment criticality.

-How a CMMS Software Helps With Both Maintenance Strategies
+How CMMS Software Supports Both Maintenance Strategies

-Using CMMS software like Coast can help when it comes to implementing both preventive and predictive maintenance strategies.
+Using CMMS software gives maintenance teams the infrastructure to run both strategies from one platform.
 Key benefits of using a CMMS include:

 • Asset management: Maintain a real-time asset inventory and asset history, which can be helpful for seeing what work has been done in the past and what needs to be scheduled.